anthonyringoet/jade-app/readme.md

 Demo app to see how node-webkit works.
 It does some simple stuff with compiling jade.

-## to do ##
-- show errors to user
-- add autocompile option
-- test drag and drop to compile a file

 ## development setup
 in dev mode run: